top of page

 What are the Hazards?

-Chain saws; sharp-edged tools; poisonous plants and insects; thorns; large clumps of brush; slips, trips and falls on uneven ground; overcrowding of workers; moving equipment; utility lines.
+Hazards include chain saws, sharp-edged tools, poisonous plants and insects, thorns, large clumps of brush, slips, trips and falls on uneven ground, overcrowding of workers, moving equipment, utility lines, falling or suspended branches, noise exposure, and flying debris.

 Safe Work Practices